 It is important to establish regular meetings, to discuss the tournament.
-Items of discussion, each time, should center around what needs to be done, what is done, and any follow up action required.
-Items to be discussed can include anything of which you want control or knowledge.
+Items of discussion, each time, should center on what needs to be done, what is done, and any follow up action required.

 Your first meeting should discuss your objectives.
 You should brainstorm to list all of the items you wish to control in your subsequent meetings.
 See the attached list of possible items to be controlled.